Sneaky Ways Fast Food Chains Trick You Into Spending Money

 Enticing descriptions

-These detailed descriptions were proven to entice customers to try food options for the first time by proactively generating interest in a novel item.
-However, the research also showed how these captivating labels can lead to repeat sales.
-Cornell researchers report that participants were more likely to judge the foods with evocative descriptions to have a higher value and better quality than competing options.
-Put another way, they were more likely to overspend on items with good descriptions than those with lackluster or nonexistent labels.
-It's implausible to visit a fast food restaurant without reading the labels, but keep this effect in mind next time you start salivating after a well-written description.
+These detailed descriptions were proven to entice customers to try new food options for the first time by generating interest in a novel item.
+However, the research also showed how captivating descriptions led to repeat sales.
+Cornell researchers reported that participants were more likely to judge the foods with detailed descriptions as having a higher value, and better quality, than competing options.
+Put another way, they were more likely to overspend on items with interesting descriptions than those with lackluster or nonexistent ones.
+It could be worth keeping this effect in mind the next time you read a menu.

 Combo pricing

-If you've ever purchased a combo meal and assumed you're getting more bang for your buck, you've fallen victim to another sneaky fast food chain trick.
-Mathematically, you will most likely spend less overall on ombo offers than paying for each item individually.
-Chains commonly discount sides, such as fries or a drink, if purchased alongside an entree.
-However, the trick is that bundle pricing has been proven to increase how much consumers spend overall.
-According to the Harvard Business Review, 87% of customers ordered a bundled meal at a fast food joint over a three-month span.
-These combos encourage people to eat out more frequently and are even effective enough to push diners to visit a new chain.
+If you've ever purchased a combo meal and assumed you're getting more bang for your buck, you've fallen victim to another sneaky fast food trick.
+Mathematically, you will most likely spend less overall on combo offers than paying for each item individually since chains commonly discount sides, such as fries or a drink when purchased alongside an entrée.
+However, the trick is that bundle itself often increases how much consumers spend overall.
+According to a 2025 Intouch Insight survey, 87% of customers reported ordering a combo meal at a fast food restaurant over the three-months prior.

-Consumers may only get a 5% discount on their total meal, but the appeal of the combo by itself is enough to trigger a purchase.
-A study by Coca-Cola uncovered the deep-rooted impact of this bundle pricing on spending, demonstrating that nearly half of people would still order combos even if they knew there were no discounts attached.
-Researchers point to the natural connection people make between fast food entrees and sides when explaining why this upcharge is so common.
-You can add combo meals to the list of things frugal people will always refuse to buy.
+Consumers may only get a small discount on their total meal, but the appeal of the combo by itself is often enough to trigger a purchase.
+A study by Coca-Cola, per Harvard Business Review, found that nearly half of people would still order a combo even if they knew there were no discounts attached.
+Researchers point to the natural connection people make between fast food entrees and sides when explaining this behavior.

 Nostalgic or familiar language

-Nostalgia is a powerful force in human actions, even impacting how much money people spend at fast food joints.
-Science Direct has focused research on how this complex human emotion influences spending behavior.
-Although nostalgia is a multifaceted social phenomenon, the connectedness it elicits is among its most potent aspects in terms of influencing people.
-Fast food restaurants cash in on this emotional reaction by trying to elicit feelings of nostalgia in customers through clever marketing, targeted language, restaurant layouts, color schemes, and various other visual and auditory touchpoints.
-These companies pay professional marketers to make customers associate their food with home-cooked meals, outings with friends, family get-togethers, and familiar social experiences in general.
-Some common phrasiology used by fast food joints to elicit nostalgia and familiarity include traditional, Grandma's, and home-cooked.
+Nostalgia can be a powerful force in human actions, even impacting how much money people spend on fast food.
+Fast food restaurants cash in on consumer emotions by eliciting feelings of nostalgia through clever marketing, targeted language, restaurant layouts, color schemes, and various other visual and auditory choices.
+These companies pay professional marketers to ensure customers associate their food with home-cooked meals, outings with friends, family get-togethers, and familiar social experiences in general.
+Some common terms that are often used to elicit nostalgia and familiarity include: traditional, Grandma's, and home-cooked.

 Supersized options

-McDonald's coined the concept of supersizing in the 1980s in a series of advertisements encouraging customers to order a large portion of fries and a drink instead of a small or medium.
+McDonald's coined the concept of supersizing in the 1980s in a series of advertisements encouraging customers to order a larger portion of fries and a drink.
 While the fast food icon may have coined the phrase, the practice has been in use for a long time.
 All fast food chains practice this sneaky strategy to get customers to spend more in one form or another.
 Generally speaking, this sales technique is known as decoy pricing.

 Virtual impulse buys

 Another sneaky way fast food chains trick you into spending more money is by tapping into the "cashless effect."
-According to Investopedia, this psychological phenomenon causes people to overspend when using virtual forms of payment as opposed to cash.
+Research has found that this psychological phenomenon can cause people to overspend when using virtual forms of payment, as opposed to cash.
 Whether using a credit card or a mobile app, people tend to exercise less financial discretion when using fully digital payment systems.
-When you use cash, you're physically parting with your hard-earned money.
-On the flip side, using a plastic credit card or tapping a few buttons on your phone feels less tangible.
-Fast food chains take advantage of that financial hastiness by expanding their digital footprint and accepting more forms of payment.
+When you use cash, you're physically parting with your hard-earned money whereas using a plastic credit card or tapping a few buttons on your phone feels less tangible.
+Fast food chains have taken full advantage of that financial hastiness by expanding their digital footprint with apps, and by accepting more forms of digital payments.

-Most reputable fast food restaurants have mobile apps where you can complete an order without taking out your wallet.
-Even places without a dedicated app are available on food delivery apps, which further erode conscious spending habits.
-Some chains attempt to duplicate the heightened spending that comes with app usage in physical stores by erecting those massive digital pay stalls.
-Essentially, these stores are looking for ways to make it as convenient and seamless as possible for customers to spend money.
-And, they're getting exceptionally good at it.
-At this point in the digital era, one of the top strategies for tackling impulse spending effectively is to pay with cash in person.
+In fact, most fast food restaurants have mobile apps where you can complete an entire order without taking out your wallet.
+Even places without a dedicated app are available on food delivery services, which can further erode conscious spending habits.
+Some chains even have self-service digital check out screens in restaurants.
+Essentially, these chains want to make it as convenient and seamless as possible for customers to spend money.
+At this point in the digital era, one of the top strategies for tackling impulse spending effectively is to pay with cash, in person, whenever possible.

 Free add-ons or rewards

-The old adage about nothing truly being free rings true for fast food places.
-Many chains dangle the promise of something "free" for customers that reach an arbitrary spending threshold or buy a certain number of items.
-For example, a burger joint might run a special where customers can get their 10th burger for "free" or maybe another fast food chain doesn't charge for a third side.
-Studies have shown that these bonus offers don't only get costumers to visit again and again.
-They also increase how frequently customers spend money, a phenomenon known as purchase acceleration.
+The old adage about nothing truly being free rings true for fast food.
+Many chains dangle the promise of something "free" for customers that reach an arbitrary spending threshold, or buy a certain number of items.
+For example, a special where customers can get their 10th burger for "free."
+Studies have shown that these bonus offers increase how frequently customers spend money, a phenomenon known as purchase acceleration.

-A Columbia Business School study showed that people will visit a restaurant more often given the allure of a "free" reward.
-Furthermore, they'll increase their frequency of visits the closer they get to achieving this goal.
-It transforms the process from a typical visit to a fast food joint to a gamified experience complete with levels, challenges, and a final prize.
+Research from the Columbia Business School found that people will visit a restaurant more often given the allure of a "free" reward.
+Furthermore, they'll increase the frequency of their visits the closer they get to achieving this goal.
+This transforms the experience of a typical fast food visit to a gamified challenge complete with levels and a final prize.
 Instead of losing interest after getting the "free" perk, customers were shown to pursue the goal again.
-Keep this in mind next time you're handed a card with punchholes and the promise of a cost-free item.
+Keep this in mind next time you're handed a card with punchholes and the promise of a free item.

 Hiding cheap options

-The popular myth of hidden menus at fast food joints has some basis in reality.
-The fast food chains with the best value meals don't often advertise their cheapest choices.
-Practically speaking, chains often omit some of their various food choices to prevent their menus from looking cluttered, usually prioritizing the best-selling candidates.
+The popular myth of hidden menus at fast food restaurants has some basis in reality.
+The fast food chains with the best value meals often don't advertise their cheapest choices.
+Practically speaking, chains often omit some food choices to prevent their menus from looking cluttered — usually prioritizing best-selling candidates.
 However, there's also a profit motive involved.
-Many restaurants will purposefully hide their more affordable food choices, while placing the more expensive items in a prominent position.
-Sometimes, these economical options will be hidden in finer print in the corner of a menu, or they'll be completely left off the menu altogether.
+Many restaurants will purposefully hide their more affordable food choices, while placing more expensive items in a prominent position.
+Sometimes, more economical options will be hidden in smaller print in the corner of a menu, or they'll be completely left off altogether.

-Taking your time to peruse the entire menu before ordering can help save you significantly when the cashier rings up your bill.
+Taking your time to peruse an entire menu before ordering can help save you significantly when the cashier rings up your total.
 If you're unable to find anything resembling an affordable meal on the board, ask for a complete menu.
-Often, fast food chains have complete menus printed out when everything can't reasonably fit on the screen.
-Although many chains, such as McDonald's and Burger King, are simply unable to maintain their highly popular dollar menus, many still offer items for a few dollars.
-You just have to be willing to take a few minutes to pinpoint these hidden deals to keep yourself and your wallet full.
+Often, fast food chains have complete menus printed out when everything can't reasonably fit on a screen.
+Although some chains, such as McDonald's and Burger King, are unable to maintain their highly popular dollar menus, many still offer items for only a few dollars.
+You just have to be willing to take a few minutes to pinpoint these hidden deals to keep yourself, and your wallet, full.

 Social media presence

 You know creators are making money on social media platforms, but you might be surprised to hear the most popular fast food brands are doing the same.
-Social media isn't usually the first type of outreach consumers think about when considering fast food marketing.
-However, presence on these platforms has become essential to success in the 21st century, where the attention economy is fractured and people are bombarded with stimuli minute by minute.
-One ResearchGate survey found that 81% of fast food consumers follow chains on networking platforms such as Instagram, X, and Facebook.
+Social media isn't usually the first type of outreach consumers think about when considering fast food.
+However, presence on these platforms has become essential to success in the 21st century.
+A 2022 study from The Journal of Informatics found that 81% of fast food consumers followed chains on networking platforms such as Instagram, X, and Facebook.

-Research has gone as far as to establish a direct link between this virtual engagement and physically visiting a location.
-Experts indicate that around 41% of people are prompted to patronize a fast food joint after seeing the brand's post on social media.
-Around a quarter of the population reports always visiting following this interaction.
-These highly active social media users often post about their positive experiences on social media, creating a chain reaction of publicity for fast food companies.
+Research has even established direct link between this virtual engagement and physically visiting a location.
+Experts indicate that around 41% of people often patronize a fast food restaurant after seeing a brand's post on social media.
+Meanwhile, around a quarter of the population reported always visiting following this interaction.
 Research has further indicated that fast food brands that opt out of social media usage are falling behind the competition.

 Limited-time deals

-Ever wonder why fast food restaurants don't keep deals permanently, allowing them to expire after a fixed period?
-To encourage you to spend more money, of course.
-Limited-time offers create a sense of urgency, pushing consumers to buy a particular product quickly.
-Whether it's a day, week, month, or entire season, the timelines are completely arbitrary.
-They're only set up to give people a fear of missing out.
-These special deals also provide patrons with a feeling of status and accomplishment.
+Ever wonder why fast food restaurants don't keep deals permanently, instead allowing them to expire after a fixed period?
+The answer is, unsurprisingly, to encourage you to spend more money.
+Limited-time offers can create a sense of urgency, pushing consumers to buy a particular product quickly.
+Whether it's a day, week, month, or entire season, the timelines are generally arbitrary.
+They're mainly set up to give people a fear of missing out.
+These special deals also provide patrons with a feeling of status or even accomplishment.
 The mere fact that not everyone will be able to take advantage of the offer elicits a perception of value.

 Loyalty programs

-According to Owner, loyalty programs are most profitable for restaurants that attract repeat customers, accommodate virtual orders, and experience a high volume of traffic.
+According to Owner, loyalty programs are most profitable for restaurants when they attract repeat customers, accommodate virtual orders, and experience a high volume of traffic.
 Fast food chains fit this description perfectly, making them a perfect and profitable fit for rewards programs.
-This is evidenced by the prevalence of loyalty programs in the industry, with most fast food brand names offering some version of customer rewards.
 Deliverect claims that loyalty programs can boost consumer spending by 24%.
-The financial return of these loyalty programs isn't nominal, either.
-When operated successfully, they can generate a solid chunk of overall sales, creating a dependable and self-sustaining income for chains.
-For example, Starbucks reports that 57% of its revenue is generated from rewards members.
+When operated successfully, these programs can generate overall sales, creating a dependable and self-sustaining income for chains.
+For example, per Pymnts, Starbucks claimed that 57% of its revenue was generated from rewards members in Q2 of 2023.

 As their name suggests, these loyalty programs excel in driving repeat purchases by focusing on rewarding routine visits.
-It creates a win-win situation where customers unlock rewards in the form of discounts, and fast food chains create an incentive for customers to visit more frequently and spend more.
-The resulting positive feedback loop keeps generating perks for customers and profits for companies.
-On paper, patrons are getting tangible discounts on their final bills, but the offered perks are a sneaky way for fast food chains to trick them into spending more.
+It creates a win-win situation where customers unlock rewards in the form of discounts, while a fast food chain takes advantage of repeat visits.
+While patrons are getting tangible discounts, the offered perks are often simply a way for fast food chains to trick consumers into spending more.
 Looking to join your favorite restaurant's loyalty program?
-Check to see if it has a dedicated app — the most common enrollment method.
-Others have customers sign up through fast food receipts or through menu QR codes, so be on the lookout.
+Check to see if it has a dedicated app, a link on a fast food receipt, or menu QR codes.

 Charge for sauces

 Many fast food chains are beloved for their signature sauces.
-Whether you're partial to Taco Bell's hot sauces, Chick-fil-A's honey mustard, or Burger King's zesty sauce, it's undeniable that the popularity of these add-ons rivals that of name-brand entrees.
-A few years ago, it seemed that every chain honored an open season on their sauces, treating customers to a complete free-for-all.
-Now, customers only find a handful of packets in their bag and risk racking up extra costs when requesting more than the standard amount.
+Whether you're partial to Taco Bell's hot sauces, Chick-fil-A's honey mustard, or Burger King's zesty sauce, it's undeniable that the popularity of these add-ons rivals that of name-brand items.
+However, nowadays, customers are likely to only find a few sauce packets in their order — and risk racking up extra charges if they request more.
 It might seem random and even petty, but there are several reasons why restaurants are charging money for extra condiments lately.

-Primarily, fast food joints are looking to increase their profit margins by cutting back on the losses associated with customers abusing free sauces.
-This seems unreasonable when looking at the cost on a per-packet basis, yet restaurants are ordering their sauces in massive bulk orders.
-Cutting this expense down even moderately can help improve the monthly profit-loss statement.
-While the majority of customers will overlook a 20-cent packet of sauce, that spending adds up over time for fast food companies when considering their sheer number of patrons.
+Primarily, fast food chains are looking to increase their profit margins by cutting back on losses associated with customers abusing free sauce packets.
+This might seem unreasonable when looking at costs on a per-packet basis, but restaurants are ordering their sauces in massive quantities — and it adds up.
+Cutting this expense down, even moderately, can help improve a chain's profit-loss margins.
+While the majority of customers will likely overlook a 25-cent sauce charge, that spending adds up over time for fast food companies when considering the sheer number of patrons.
 Another reason these brand names are charging for sauces is to cut down on food waste, for which the fast food industry has received criticism over the years.